VibeHarboe/Data-Manipulation-in-SQL/docs/reporting-strategies.md

 * Add `LIMIT` when previewing reports
 * Always label derived columns with clear `AS` aliases
 * Validate aggregates with a small test group before scaling
-* Comment complex logic to aid stakeholder review
+* Add inline -- comments for stakeholder-facing logic

 ---